openebs/openebs/README.md

 <BR>

 ## Monthly Community Meetings
-OpenEBS holds a monthly community meeting via Zoom on the last Thursday of the month, at 7 am Pacific time.
+OpenEBS holds a monthly community meeting via Zoom on the last Thursday of the month, at 14:00 UTC.
 <br>
 The next meeting is on: `Thursday 26 September, at 14:00 UTC`
 <br>
 Meeting Link: https://us05web.zoom.us/j/87535654586?pwd=CigbXigJPn38USc6Vuzt7qSVFoO79X.1
 <br>
 Starting in August 2024, the meetings will be recorded and posted on YouTube.
+[Check here](https://www.youtube.com/@openebscommunity6021)
 <BR>

 ## Why OpenEBS?